leonardonm15/cacador_de_promocao/README.md

   the api key was changed |
-  acess @pomocaoBOT to check it out | anything u want to talk about the project ? reach me out on discord Léu#1575 |
+  acess @pomocaoBOT to check it out | wanna talk about the project ? reach me out on discord Léu#1575 |